One of the important activities of the food service staff is setting up the covers prior to the arrival of the guests and after taking the food order.

 Before serving the dish, the appropriate food accompaniment must be placed on the table or served on the plate.

-In general, for the meat dish which is served as the main course, the accompanying sauce, roast gravy, and other standard accompanying sauce is served after serving the meat, either on the meat or at the sides according to the preference of the guest.
+In general, for the meat dish which is served as the main course, the accompanying sauce, roast gravy, and other standard accompanying sauce are served after serving the meat, either on the meat or on the sides according to the preference of the guest.

 However, the waiters should follow the procedures practiced in their place of work.